MdTouseefAkram/React-Series/Day 11 - Data is the new Oil/README.md

 # Using <input/> in React, It create a input box.

-# To change username while we write in input box on the fly (To modify context data in our App on fly).
+# To change username while we write in input box on the fly (To modify context data in our App on the fly).
 -- If I write any name in input box, then it should update the context and reflect in UI.
 Basically we want to update username from Input Box.
 -- We are trying to update global space context on OnClick or OnChange.